-James Hosek is a senior economist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
-An expert on defense manpower, Hosek has published studies in the areas of recruiting, retention, compensation, deployment, and personnel quality.
-His recent research includes work on U.S. competitiveness in science and technology and the U.S. science and engineering workforce.
+James Hosek is a senior economist at the RAND Corporation and professor at the Pardee RAND Graduate School.
+His research focuses on military recruiting, retention, compensation, deployment, personnel quality, and family well-being.
+Other topics include U.S. competitiveness in science and engineering and teacher retention.

-Hosek is also editor-in-chief of the RAND Journal of Economics, a leading peer-reviewed journal on industrial organization and microeconomics.
-He has served as director of the Forces and Resources Policy Center of the RAND National Defense Research Institute, chair of the Economics and Statistics Department, and corporate research manager in human capital.
+He is editor-in-chief of The RAND Journal of Economics, a leading peer-reviewed journal on industrial organization, regulation, and contracting.
+His management positions at RAND have included chairing the Economics and Statistics Department, directing the Forces and Resources Policy Center of RAND's National Defense Research Institute, and serving as corporate research manager in human capital.

 Titus Galama and James Hosek, U.S. Competitiveness in Science and Technology, RAND Corporation (MG-674), 2008

 David Knapp, Kristine Brown, James Hosek, Beth Asch, Michael Mattock, Retirement Benefits and Teacher Retention: A Structural Modeling Approach, RAND Corporation (RR-1448), 2016